-Controlling Powdery Mildew with Baking Soda
+Controlling Powdery Mildew With Baking Soda

 - 1 tablespoon of baking soda

-- ½ teaspoon of liquid soap
+- 1/2 teaspoon of liquid, non-detergent soap

 - 1 gallon of water

-Control versus Cure
+Control Versus Cure